nagerz/HomeTracker_BE/README.md

 To view HomeTrackr in development, execute the following command from the project directory: `mvn spring-boot:run`.
 To view the application in a web browser, visit `localhost:8080` and navigate the the desired endpoint.

 ## Available Endpoints
-The application provides the following endpoints:
+The application is hosted at `https://hometrackr.herokuapp.com` and provides the following endpoints:

 ### User Endpoints (NOT YET AVAILABLE)
 #### User Registration